 Although symptoms can last weeks or up to a year, most mild head injuries don't cause permanent brain damage.
 Severe head injuries can leave a person unable to work or live independently.
 Many victims of serious brain injury require years of rehabilitation.

 Brain injuries caused by car accidents are expensive.
 If your loved one has suffered traumatic brain injury from Georgia car crash, you may be able to seek compensation on their behalf.
 An Atlanta brain injury attorney can help you claim damages for medical expenses, loss of income or earning potential, long term care and therapy, and pain and suffering.
-For more information contact the Law Offices of Shane Smith at 770-HURT-999 and request a free consultation with an Atlanta brain injury attorney.
+For more information contact Shane Smith Law at 770-HURT-999 and request a free consultation with an Atlanta brain injury attorney.

 For more information about Atlanta car accident injury claims, download a copy of our free book: "10 Mistakes That Can Ruin Your Georgia Wreck Case."